Can I Eat Expired Italian Salad Dressing Commercially Bottled Sold Unrefrigerated Unopened?

 Expert Source

-"According to WHO guidelines, commercially bottled Italian salad dressing sold unrefrigerated and unopened should be stored in a cool, dry place away from direct sunlight, and used within the expiration date indicated on the packaging for optimal safety and quality."
+"According to USDA guidelines, commercially bottled Italian salad dressing sold unrefrigerated and unopened should be stored in a cool, dry place away from heat sources.
+Once opened, it should be refrigerated and used within the timeframe specified on the label for best quality and safety."

 Fresh Italian Salad Dressing Commercially Bottled Sold Unrefrigerated Unopened